How Accident History Affects Car Value

 • Airbag deployment with unclear repair documentation

 The reality is simple: hidden structural issues often surface later.
 And once they do, repair costs can escalate quickly — especially if suspension, electronics, or safety sensors were compromised.
+Ignoring these risks usually leads to higher long-term expenses.
+At a certain point, the market stops negotiating and simply moves on.

 Real Ownership Impact Over Time

 Accident history affects more than purchase price — it shapes the entire ownership cycle.
+Because resale buyers check reports, vehicles with accident history often:

 • Sell slower